canton7/s3-tar-backup/README.md

 This tool allows you to backup a set of directories to an Amazon S3 bucket, using incremental backups.
 You can then restore the files at a later date.

-This tool was build as a replacement to duplicity, after duplicity started throwing errors and generally being a bit unreliable.
+This tool was built as a replacement for duplicity, after duplicity started throwing errors and generally being a bit unreliable.
 It uses command-line tar to create incremental backup snapshots, and the aws-s3 gem to upload these to S3.

+In practice, it turns out that this tool has few lower bandwidth and CPU requirements, and can restore a backup in a fraction of the time that duplicity would take.

 Installation
 ------------